 Wild cranberries like to grow low to the ground, like a small vine.
 The berries are easy to identify.
 They are oval in shape, whitish green when unripe and deep red when ripe.
-The nice thing about these cranberries are they are not treated with any pesticides.
+The nice thing about these cranberries is they are not treated with any pesticides.
 Just make sure not to over pick.
 Leave some for the animals and for a stronger crop next year.

 On The Lake

 It was a great day to be out on the lake.
 It was nice and quiet, just me and nature.
 What a good way to spend the day foraging for wild cranberries.
-I will take this over work any day!
+I will take this overwork any day!
 Foraging is a good way to get out and enjoy what nature has to offer.
-After I was done picking, I went home to clean and preserve my wild harvest.
+After I was done the picking, I went home to clean and preserve my wild harvest.

 It’s important to discard any bad or broken cranberries and clean any stems or debris.
 I place the cranberries in a sink and washed them.